Can Dogs Eat Peas? A Vet Weighs In

 - To safely introduce dogs to peas, ensure you start small and increase gradually

 Can Dogs Eat Peas?

 Yes, dogs can eat peas.
-They are a safe and nutritious treat that can be beneficial to your dog's health when given in moderation.
+They are safe and nutritious treats that can be beneficial to your dog's health when given in moderation.
 Peas are rich in vitamins like A, K, and B, as well as minerals such as iron, zinc, and potassium.
 They're also high in fiber and protein, which can aid in digestion and muscle growth, respectively.

 Related reading: Can Dogs Be Vegan?

 Additionally, some dogs may have difficulty digesting peas, which can lead to an upset stomach.